AdaCore/spark2014/docs/ug/en/appendix/gnatprove_limitations.rst

      type as its fixed-point argument(s) are rejected, except for the special case of dividing a fixed-point value by the small of its type (T'Small) to yield an integer result which is always exact.
+   * conversions from fixed-point types to floating-point types are rejected

    These restrictions ensure that the result of fixed-point operations always belongs to the *perfect result set* as defined in Ada RM G.2.3.